drewbrinkley/drewbrinkley.github.io/about.md

 ### Hi, I'm Drew.

 #### My Background
 I spent the 19 years working in the public sector at the state and local government levels.
-A relocation from Arkansas to the Philadelphia last year area brought about an opportunity to reflect upon my career.
+A relocation from Arkansas to the Philadelphia area last year area brought about an opportunity to reflect upon my career.
 I was looking for a new challenge, and the time seemed right to make a transition.

 I love solving problems.
 Each new problem brings its own set of challenges, and I enjoy thinking critically and strategically to analyze the problem and identify solutions.
 I appreciate that each problem is unique and provides an opportunity to learn something new.
 It was also important to me that whatever position I ended up in had a service component that allowed me to help others in some capacity.